vektra/currentsh-community/README.md

 Various bits to help the current.sh community

-* [ops-process](Operations - Process Management): Scripts to help run current on servers
+* [Operations - Process Management](ops-process): Scripts to help run current on servers